open-telemetry/opamp-spec/specification.md

 The default polling interval when the Agent does have anything to deliver is 30 seconds.
 This polling interval SHOULD be configurable on the Agent.

-When using HTTP transport the sequence messages is exactly the same as it is when using the WebSocket transport.
-The only difference is in the timing in the situation when the Server wants to send a message to the Agent but the Server needs to wait for the Agent to poll the Server and establish an HTTP request over which the Server's message can be sent back.
+When using HTTP transport the sequence of messages is exactly the same as it is when using the WebSocket transport.
+The only difference is in the timing:
+- When the Server wants to send a message to the Agent, the Server needs to wait for the Agent to poll the Server and establish an HTTP request over which the Server's message can be sent back as an HTTP response.
+- When the Agent wants to send a message to the Server and the Agent has previously sent a request to the Server that is not yet responded, the Agent MUST wait until the response is received before a new request can be made.
+Note that the new request in this case can be made immediately after the previous response is received, the Agent does not need to wait for the polling period between requests.

 The Agent MUST set "Content-Type: application/x-protobuf" request header when using plain HTTP transport.
 When the Server receives an HTTP request with this header set it SHOULD assume this is a plain HTTP transport request, otherwise it SHOULD assume this is a WebSocket transport initiation.

+Open Question: do we want to also allow JSON-encoded Protobuf messages?
+This can be fairly trivially achieved by requiring "Content-Type: application/json" header.

+The Agent MAY compress the request body using gzip method and MUST specify "Content-Encoding: gzip" in that case.
+Server implementations MUST honour the "Content-Encoding" header and MUST support gzipped or uncompressed request bodies.

+The Server MAY compress the response if the Agent indicated it can accept compressed response via the "Accept-Encoding" header.

 ## AgentToServer Message